tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Week 12 - Fundamental of Battery Energy Storage and Electric Vehicles.md

 ## Energy Storage Locations
 ![](Attachments/Pasted%20image%2020231031134959.png)

-**Pumped hydro:** Large amounts of water are pumped to a large reservoir in a high location during
+**Pumped hydro:** Large amounts of water are pumped to a large reservoir in a high location during low power demand periods using renewable or non renewable sources (depending on renewable effectiveness).
+When power demand peaks the water is released through a turbine into a lower reservoir, generating energy.
+Essentially